Nosebleeds

 Nose Bleeding Treatment

 In case of bleeding, we first wash our nose with cold water to clean the blood and clot, if any.
-Coldwater reduces bleeding by contracting the blood vessels.
-Then we sit down and put our head forward and press our nose wings for 5 minutes.
+Cold water reduces bleeding by contracting the blood vessels.
+Then we sit down, put our heads forward, and press our nose wings for 5 minutes.
 We do not swallow or aspirate blood in this position.
 If we lie back or tilt our head back, we swallow the blood flowing from the nose and the blood accumulating in the stomach can cause us to vomit.
 Blood can also get into our lungs.
 Moreover, we cannot know how much blood we have lost in this position.
 Therefore, it is a very unfavorable position.
 If the bleeding continues, we should go to the doctor immediately.